swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/amy_manual.md

 If a person's record does not exist in the database, it can be added individually or as part of a bulk upload.

-#### Adding an individual record
+#### Adding an individual person record

 Select "New person" and enter in as much information as possible.
 At minimum a personal name is required.
 If the airport is not listed, it will need to be [added in](#adding-a-new-airport).

+The person's privacy settings can also be set here.
+The person's profile will display on The Carpentries website only if the consent box is checked.

 ![AMY add new person](images/amy_new_person.png)

-#### Adding bulk records
+#### Adding bulk person records

-`Person` records can also be added in bulk from a `.csv` file using the `Bulk add persons` menu option in the regular `+` menu or the `More` menu. **Note: To bulk add records, the persons must have a role specified (instructor,helper,learner,host) associated with a specific event**.
+`Person` records can also be added in bulk from a `.csv` file using the `Bulk add persons` menu option in the  `New` menu at the top right or the `More` menu. **Note: To bulk add records, the persons must have a role specified (instructor,helper,learner,host) associated with a specific event**.

 ![AMY bulk add person menu](images/amy_bulk_add_person_menu.png)

-Use the blank template to generate a well formed csv noting each person's personal name, family name, email address, role, and associated event.
+Use the blank template to generate a well formed csv noting each person's personal name, family name (optional), email address (optional), role, and associated event.
+Any additional information about the person must be entered manually.

-The role must exactly match the instructions.
+The role must exactly match the [instructions here](https://amy.carpentries.org/workshops/persons/bulk_upload/).
 The event slug must exactly match the slug for the event recorded in AMY.

 This will take you to a screen where you can verify each record, correct any errors, and submit them for bulk upload.